hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Status will be `00` if the device is not connected and `01` if the device is connected.

+##### 10 - ???
+(KeepAlive?)

+This notification is seen (only?) when the device is in BLE mode, and seems to actually spam when the device is put on the dock.

+##### 31 - ???

+31 BB 01 01 01
+31 BD 01 01 01
+31 C0 01 01 01

+Might it actually be the battery level notification I had been looking for for quite some time already?

 ### Function/Register based protocol

 The core protocol is composed of SET/GET feature calls to the root device itself.
 It does not strictly follow the HID spec, and is not exposed by any HID report.